MicrosoftDocs/security/security-docs/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 ## Step 5.
 Secure access to third-party security products and data

-If you’re integrating third-party security products with Copilot for Security, be sure you have secured access to these products and related data.
+If you’re integrating third-party security products with Security Copilot, be sure you have secured access to these products and related data.
 Microsoft Zero Trust guidance includes recommendations for securing access to SaaS apps.
 These recommendations can be used for your third-party security products.

 For protection with identity and device access policies, changes to common policies for SaaS apps are outlined in red in the following diagram.
 These are the policies to which you can add your third-party security products.